Snake Pass (video game): Reception

-Snake Pass received generally mixed reviews according to review aggregator Metacritic.
+Snake Pass received mixed reviews according to review aggregator website Metacritic.
 Many reviewers praised the uniqueness of the movement, but cited a steep learning curve and gameplay or technical frustrations that brought the game's quality down.
 IGN's Jose Otero praised the movement and overall gameplay of the game, but criticized the camera and checkpoint system.

 Both Nintendo World Report's Casey Gibson and Nintendo Life's Mitch Vogel praised the game's unique gameplay, but stated it had a steep learning curve in order to learn the unconventional controls.
 GameSpot's Oscar Dayus enjoyed the movement and visual design of the game, but criticized difficulty spikes in the middle of the game, as well as technical complaints.
 Destructoid's Brett Makedonski enjoyed the novelty and innovation of the game, but cited the camera as the game's greatest weakness.

 The platforming without jumping in Snake Pass inspired the theme of Game Maker's Toolkit Game Jam 2018, which was "genre without mechanic".